willow-carroll-polzin/EDUSAT/README.md

 ## EDUSAT Software - WebApp
 EDUSAT's main interface is a web-client that can be viewed in any web browser and launched from any computer.
 In order to launch and open the app, follow the instructions below:

-### Prerequisites
-[This should be moved after next line, need to install nodejs before yarn] In order to function properly, yarn (a package manager) must be installed.
-To do this, visit this [link](https://classic.yarnpkg.com/en/docs/install/#windows-stable).[why not version 2?]

-If you do not already have nodejs installed, you will need to do so using this [link](https://nodejs.org/en/download/).
-Nodejs allows for Javascript and Typescript to be excuted outside of the browser.

-Once nodejs and yarn have been successfully installed, continue on to the next steps.

 ### Bash Script Setup
 In the main folder, there is a bash script (" .sh" extension).
 To run this script, simply double click the script file in your file explorer.
 If the computer that you are running on does not allow you run bash scripts, follow the command line setup instructions below [DO you mean EDUSAT.bat?]